okasag/okasag.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-I am a PhD candidate in econometrics at the [University of St.Gallen](https://www.unisg.ch/), Switzerland, under the supervision of Prof. Dr. [Michael Lechner](https://www.michael-lechner.eu/).
+<p align="justify">I am a PhD candidate in econometrics at the [University of St.Gallen](https://www.unisg.ch/), Switzerland,
+under the supervision of Prof. Dr. [Michael Lechner](https://www.michael-lechner.eu/).
 I am also affiliated with the Swiss Institute for Empirical Economic Research ([SEW](https://sew.unisg.ch/en/)).
 My research interests lie at the intersection of econometrics and machine learning, focusing on both predictive as well